| Name | BuildBug |

 Install the Plugin

-Install BuildBug as per 6.3 Installing a new Plugin.
+Install BuildBug as per Installing a Plugin.

 Enable BuildBug for a Build Plan